briansu2004/udemy-devops-real-projects/010-MinikubeGrafanaPrometheusMultipassMonitoring/01_YN_WindowsOnly.md

 ```

 The graph will appear as shown below.

 ![grafana-query](images/grafana-query.png)

 One useful node expertor dashboard template is available in [this website](https://grafana.com/grafana/dashboards/15172-node-exporter-for-prometheus-dashboard-based-on-11074/) or in `vm-health-status.json` file under the same folder as this README.

-### Alert Manager
+### (Part 3) Alert Manager

 The next crucial step in setting up the monitoring system is to properly configure **alerts**.

 The alert configuration will be handled by the **Alert Manager service**, which will then forward the alerts to various messaging platforms, including but not limited to Slack, Telegram, Discord, and Microsoft Teams.

 In our laboratory, we will utilize **Slack** as the messaging platform.
 Participants can either create their own Slack channel (see [here](https://api.slack.com/messaging/webhooks) how to create a Slack webhook) or contact me at **chance.chen21@gmail.com** to join the existing one.

 ### 1. Update Configuration